mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

 ```

-## Appendix Running the notebook on your local machine
+## Run the notebook on your local machine

 If you don't have access to Frontera, you can still run the notebook on your local machine.
 Here is a brief instruction on how to run the notebook on your local machine: